Meredith Andrews: Biography

 Andrews grew up in Wilson, North Carolina, where she started singing when she was six years old.
 She attended Wilson Christian Academy, where she graduated.
 Andrews later attended college at Liberty University in Virginia.
 Though she was born an only child, her parents served as foster parents to many children while she was growing up, three of whom later were adopted by her parents.

 In 2011, Andrews won two Dove Awards: the Worship Song of the Year award for "How Great Is the Love" from As Long As It Takes and Praise And Worship Album of the Year for the same album.
 On July 31, 2012, Andrews released a new single "Not for a Moment (After All)".

 Before taking off as a solo artist, Andrews was a worship leader with Vertical Worship at Harvest Bible Chapel in Chicago.

 In 2016, she released her album Deeper.

 In 2021, she released Ábrenos los Cielos ("Open Up the Heavens"), her first Spanish album with participation of Lucía Parker, Seth Condrey, Blanca, and others.

 On March 22, 2024, Andrews released a live album titled Heaven's Frequency, which was recorded in Nashville, Tennessee, and was published through Curb Records.

 Personal life

 She is married to producer Jacob Sooter, whom she met at an event organised by the GMA.
-They have three children.
+They wed on May 23, 2008 and together they have three children.